grammarware/sle16/laurent/README.md

 Further instructions and details can be found in the `README.md` file of each directory.

-In the `autumn` directory, the use-case grammar described in the paper can be run over an example by running `make run-examply` (after compiling, as instructed in the `README` file).
+In the `autumn` directory, the use-case grammar described in the paper can be run over an example by running `make examply`.

 The online home of Autumn (for future versions) is [github.com/norswap/autumn][u2d]